Breast Cancer Diagnosis

 Your First Oncology Appointment

 We highly recommend that you take a relative or friend with you to your first appointment as a support partner.
-Not only will they be there to provide emotional support, they can listen and help take notes on all the information you will be receiving.
+Not only will they be there to provide emotional support, but they can also listen and help take notes on all the information you will be receiving.

 After Breast Cancer Treatment